zriyansh/signoz.io/docs/traces-management/trace-api/search-traces.md

 ### Sample Payload

-This is the JSON payload for the example query described above for fetching spans.
+This is the JSON payload for the example query.

 ```json
 {